popbones/archfirst/java/examples/jaxrs-oms/readme.txt

-This example shows the difference between "traditional" HTML form processing and AJAX based processing.
-In the traditional approach each time a button or hyperlink is clicked, a form post and a page reload are executed.
-In the AJAX approach, the initial page is loaded once and then server requests are made only when new data is required or updated.
-In addition, changes to the page are made locally by the client.
+This example shows how to create and get orders using a RESTful api.
+We use JAX-RS and JSON to achieve this.

 Build the application as follows: